kushal-satya/food_safety_abm/README.md

 - `--risk_averse_pct`: Percentage of farmers that are risk averse (default: 0.33)
 - `--risk_loving_pct`: Percentage of farmers that are risk loving (default: 0.34)
 - `--html_report`: Generate an interactive HTML report with all plots
+- `--math_equations`: Generate a report visualizing the mathematical foundations of the model

 ## Results and Analysis